zhujiajiao water town

 Map of Zhujiajiao Water Town (Click to Enlarge)

 It is said that to visit Zhujiajiao Water Town without seeing the bridges means that you have not really been to Zhujiajiao at all!
-Bridges here are distinctive and old, built during Ming and Qing Dynasties.
-The old Zhujiajiao Town is thoroughly connected by 36 delicate spans in different shapes and styles, from wooden to stone to marble.
+Bridges here are distinctive with a long-standing history, built during Ming (1368-1644) and Qing (1636-1912) Dynasties.
+The antique Zhujiajiao Water Town is thoroughly connected by 36 delicate spans in different shapes and styles, from wooden to stone to marble.

 Sightseeing Boats